Strong ergodicity phenomena for Bernoulli shifts of bounded algebraic dimension: Definitions and preliminaries

 Let $E$ and $F$ be analytic equivalence relation on the Polish spaces $X$ and $Y$, respectively.
 A {\bf Borel reduction} from $E$ to $F$ is any Borel function $f\colon X\to Y$, with $x \mathrel{E} x' \iff f(x) \mathrel{F} f(x')$, for all $x,x'\in X$.
 If there exists a Borel reduction from $E$ to $F$, we say that $E$ is {\bf Borel reducible} to $F$ and we denote this by $\leq_B$.
 We say that $E$ is {\bf smooth} if $E\leq_B \; =_{\mathbb{R}}$, where $=_{\mathbb{R}}$ is equality on $\mathbb{R}$.
 We say that $E$ is {\bf essentially countable} if $E\leq_B F$, where $F$ is a Borel equivalence relation with countable $F$-classes.
 We say that $E$ is {\bf classifiable by countable structures} if $E\leq_B \; \simeq_{\mathrm{iso}}$, where $\simeq_{\mathrm{iso}}$ is the isomorphism equivalence relation on the Polish space of all $\mathcal{L}$-structures on $\mathbb{N}$ for some first order language $\mathcal{L}$; see \cite{Kan08}*{12.3}, \cite{Gao09}, \cite{Hjo00}.

 Often the non-existence of a Borel reduction from $E$ to $F$ is a consequence of a strong ergodicity phenomenon.
 A {\bf Baire-measurable homomorphism} from $E$ to $F$ is any Baire measurable function $f\colon X\to Y$, with $x E x' \implies f(x) F f(x')$, for all $x,x'\in X$.
 We say that \textbf{$E$ is generically $F$-ergodic} if any Baire measurable homomorphism from $E$ to $F$ maps a comeager subset of $X$ into a single $F$-class.
 For example, $E$ is generically $=_\mathbb{R}$-ergodic if and only if \textbf{$E$ is generically ergodic}, that is, every $E$-invariant subset of $X$ is either meager or comeager.
 Notice that if every $E$-class is meager in $X$ and $E$ is generically $F$-ergodic, then $E\not\leq_B F$.
+All the examples considered in this paper have meager equivalence classes; see Section~\ref{SS:BS}.

 If $G\curvearrowright X$ is a continuous action of a Polish group on a Polish space $X$, then the associated {\bf orbit equivalence relation} is the relation $E^G_X$ on $X$ defined by: